AJuszczakiewicz/PA_prep/PrepDocs/Quiz.md

 * **Extension ClassLoader**: This is the child classloader of Bootstrap and parent classloader of System classloader.
 It loads the jar files located inside $JAVA_HOME/jre/lib/ext directory.
 * **System/Application ClassLoader**: This is the child classloader of Extension classloader.
 It loads the class files from the classpath.
 By default, the classpath is set to the current directory.
 You can change the classpath using "-cp" or "-classpath" switch.
 It is also known as Application classloader.

-## 7.Is Empty .java file name a valid source file name?
+## 7. Is Empty .java file name a valid source file name?

 Yes, Java allows to save our java file by .java only, we need to compile it by javac .java and run by java classname Let's take a simple example: